MarcToussaint/robotics-course/docs/source/komo.rst

 A core of KOMO is to compile all the given information into a more abstract representation of a non-linear mathematical program.
-It does so by implementing different (virtual) problem abstractions, namely ConstrainedProblem, GraphProblem, or KOMOProblem.
+It does so by implementing different (virtual) problem abstractions, namely `MathematicalProgram`, or `MathematicalProgram_Factored`.
 Then, behind these problem abstractions, a solver is finding an optimal solution.
 While the KOMO code comes with a default solver, this solver should not necessarily be thought of as part of KOMO.
-One could plug-and-play replace it with any other general NLP solver.
+One can plug-and-play replace it with other general NLP solvers (currently interfaced are NLOpt, IPOpt, and ceres).

-In all cases, the full path (vector of all DOFs in all time slices) becomes the decision variable of the solver.
+In all cases, the full path (vector of all DOFs in all configurations) becomes the decision variable of the solver.
 The difference in the abstractions is in how much structure of the Jacobians and feature dependencies is being exposed to the solver.
-In the default case (via the GraphProblem abstraction), the solver knows which objectives depend on which variables, and their Jacobians are represented sparsely.
+In the default case (via the MathematicalProgram abstraction), the solver does not have detailed information about the problem structure, but gets sparse Jacobians for all features, which makes computing Newton steps etc computationally efficient.
+In the other casevia the `MathematicalProgram_Factored` abstraction), the solver gets information on individual variables and which objectives depend on which variables, much like in a factor graph.

 Can KOMO only optimize paths?
 =============================